 The EHCP is a legally binding document and the Local Authority is responsible for securing appropriate provision, (placement and support) for pupils in line with their EHCPs.

 If you would like more information please contact the SEND Support Service on (0191) 643 8684.
-SENDIASS can be contacted on (0191) 643 8313/8317.

 School Contact Details